ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 Interestingly, the *[[Yersinia pestis|Y. pestis]]* genome associated with individual G25Bx98 (who was found in the same grave as G25A?) is genetically distinct from the earlier strains from Ribe.
 This isolate falls within a clade of high epidemiological significance, which is the ancestral group giving rise to Branch 1, which includes the [[Third Pandemic]] of plague.

 The phylogenetic position of samples within this clade has been hypothesized to reflect a "backward" migration of plague from Northern Europe into Asia.
 The *[[Yersinia pestis|Y. pestis]]* genome retrieved from G25Bx98 tentatively supports this hypothesis, as it falls basal to the more derived strains from The Netherlands and Russia.
 However, directionality cannot be robustly inferred from four samples alone, particularly given the strong Western European sampling bias of Second Pandemic samples.
 It will be an important avenue of future research to further develop the relationship between Northern European plague and the only Second Pandemic lineage that is known to persist until the present.

-> - Note: The resolution of this clade was not reproduced in the genetic distance phylogeny (Figure @fig:1.PRE_divtree).

 ### Post Black Death